Interaction between dark energy and dark matter: observational constraints from OHD, BAO, CMB and SNe Ia: Observational data

-Meanwhile, the locations of peaks in the CMB temperature power spectrum in l-space depend on the comoving scale of the sound horizon at recombination, and the angular distance to recombination.
-This is summarized by the so-called CMB shift parameter $R$ \citep{Bond97,Wang06} which is related to the cosmology by
+The third test we use is the cosmic microwave background observations.
+The locations of peaks in the CMB temperature power spectrum in l-space depend on the co-moving scale of the sound horizon at recombination, and the angular distance to recombination.
+This is summarized by the data sets including the acoustic scale ($l_a$), the shift parameter ($R$), and the redshift of recombination ($z_{\ast}$).
+The acoustic scale can be expressed as